metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

-The cylc GUI
+The Cylc GUI
 ------------

-To help you to keep track of a running suite cylc has a graphical user interface (the cylc GUI) which can be used for monitoring and interaction.
+To help you to keep track of a running suite Cylc has a graphical user interface (the Cylc GUI) which can be used for monitoring and interaction.

-The cylc GUI looks quite like ``cylc graph`` but the tasks are colour-coded to represent their state, as in the following diagram.
+The Cylc GUI looks quite like ``cylc graph`` but the tasks are colour-coded to represent their state, as in the following diagram.

 .. digraph:: example